Dwork families and $\mathcal{D}$-modules: Introduction

 Note that this set will be empty if and only if $d_n$ is prime to each $w_i$.

-Denote by $\bar{K}_n$ the invariant part of the Gauss-Manin cohomology of $\XXn$ under the action of $G$, which is a complex of $\DD$-modules.
-We can be more precise and give more information about it in our next main theorem, such that theorem \ref{interesanteintro} is a corollary of it:
+Denote by $\bar{K}_n$ the Gauss-Manin complex of the smooth affine part of the quotient $\cXn/G$ (see Section \ref{problema} for more details).
+We will prove first Theorem \ref{teorema1} stating that $\left(p_{n,+}\cO_{\cXn}\right)^G$ and $\bar{K}_n$ differ only in some constant part, so we can focus on calculate $\bar{K}_n$.
+We can give more information about it in our next main theorem, in such a way that Theorem \ref{interesante} can be seen as a corollary of it:

-\begin{teo} The restriction $j^+\bar{K}_n$ is the inverse image under $\iota_n$ of another complex, $K_n$, for which the following holds: $\HH^i(K_n)=0$ if $i\notin\{-(n-1),\ldots,0\}$, $\HH^i(K_n)\cong\OO_{\gm}^{\binom{n}{i+n-1}}$ as long as $-(n-1)\leq i\leq-1$, and in degree zero we have the exact sequence
+\begin{teo} The restriction $j^+\bar{K}_n$ is the inverse image under $\iota_n$ of another complex $K_n\in\Drh(\cD_{\gm})$, for which the following holds: $\cH^iK_n=0$ if $i\notin\{-(n-1),\ldots,0\}$, $\cH^iK_n\cong\cO_{\gm}^{\binom{n}{i+n-1}}$ as long as $-(n-1)\leq i\leq-1$, and in degree zero we have the exact sequence

-$\GG_n$ lying in an exact sequence of the form
+$\cG_n$ lying in an exact sequence of the form